hyjinx-emu/Hyjinx/README.md

 <p align="center">
   Hyjinx is an open-source Nintendo Switch emulator, originally known as Ryujinx and created by gdkchan, written in C#.
-  This emulator aims at providing excellent accuracy and performance, a user-friendly interface and consistent builds.
+  This emulator aims at providing excellent accuracy and performance, a user-friendly interface, and consistent builds.
-  It was written from scratch and development on the project began in September 2017.
+  It was written from scratch, and development on the project began in September 2017.
 </p>

 ## Usage